-- a soft-faced hammer to align them and allow the Pro Balance System to fit into the stock. - Align the base of the weight retainer with the recess in the buttstock and install the cap screw through the retainer base and into the buttstock.
+- 7 With the nut removed from the weight retainer, add or remove stock weights to the weight retainer to change the balance of the shotgun.
+Adjusting the Pro Balance System weights is a matter of trial and error.
+Adjust one weight at a time until you obtain the desired balance. - 8 Install the retaining nut on the weight retainer, turning it counterclockwise.
+Do not overtighten the retaining nut. - 9 Return the Pro Balance System to the shotgun.
+You may need to place the Pro Balance System on a flat surface and gently tap the weights into alignment with a soft-faced hammer to align them and allow the Pro Balance System to fit into the stock. - 10 Align the base of the weight retainer with the recess in the buttstock and install the cap screw through the retainer base and into the buttstock.
 Use a 4mm Allen wrench and turn the cap screw counterclockwise to secure it.
-Do not overtighten the cap screw. - 10 Place a small amount of petroleum jelly on the holes of the recoil pad.
+Do not overtighten the cap screw. - 11 Place a small amount of petroleum jelly on the holes of the recoil pad.
 Tighten the two screws that secure the recoil pad to the stock using a Phillips screwdriver.
 Do not overtighten the screws.